mozilla/fx-private-relay/METRICS.md

 ### <a name="ctx-web-tips">Help &amp; Tips Box</a>

-The "Help &amp; Tips" box appears in the lower right corner of the Email Masks Dashboard and the Phone Masks Dashboard when the conditions for the tip is met.
+The "Help &amp; Tips" box appears in the lower right corner of the Email Masks Dashboard and the Phone Masks Dashboard when the conditions for the tip are met.
 It is first displayed with some teaser text.
 When it is opened, a video plays along with further instructions.
 When the tip is minimized (the downward arrowhead '⌄'), the box remains without teaser text.